-We grow the Chardonnay in reclaimed creek bed, and the grapes have a unique character not found in the rest of the vineyard.
-They are picked first, usually by the first week of September, and we put 40% through malolactic fermentation.
-The wine was aged in neutral French oak barrels for a year on the lees, with regular battonage (stirring).
-What these protocols achieve is a lovely brioche-like aroma, a creamy, complex texture, and balanced fruit flavors.
-I get lots of ripe pineapple, orange blossom, passionfruit, and a hint of yellow apple.
-The racy acidity laces it all together, with a finish that is long on flavor.
+We grow the Chardonnay in reclaimed creek bed, and the grapes have a pronounced mineral character unique to this patch of vineyard.
+They are picked first, usually by the 9th of September, and we put 40% through malolactic fermentation.
+The wine is aged in neutral French oak barrels for 5 months on the lees, with regular battonage (stirring).
+What these protocols achieve is an appealing brioche-like aroma, a creamy texture, and complex and balanced fruit flavors.
+I get layers of ripe pineapple, passionfruit, and orange blossom, and hint of yellow apple.
+The racy acidity laces it all together, with a persistent finish.
 I’d sip this with a cheese soufflé, steamed lobster or pasta primavera.
 Drink now, or hold for 2-3 years.

 2018 Stone Vineyard Chardonnay